 This stand-alone Switch enables the network to use some of the most demanding multimedia and imaging applications concurrently with other user applications without creating bottlenecks.
 The built-in console interface can be used to configure the Switch's settings for priority queuing, VLANs, and port trunk groups, port monitoring, and port speed.

-NOTE: For the remainder of this manual, both hardware versions of the Switch, the DES-3526 and DES-3526DC, will be referred to as simply the Switch or the DES-3526 except where the differences are relevant.
+NOTE: For the remainder of this manual, all hardware versions of the DES-3500 Series switches will be referred to as simply the Switch or the DES-3500 except where the differences are relevant.

 Features